 Joining Castro in the NL dugout is first baseman Rizzo, who is making his first All-Star appearance.
 The National League’s Final Vote winner has hit 20 home runs (third in the NL) to go along with his .275/.381/.499 line and is quickly earning comparisons to some of the game’s top first basemen.

 Castro and Rizzo spoke to Vine Line this week about what it means to be selected to the All-Star Game.

 Cubs manager Rick Renteria is all about forward momentum.
 He doesn’t waste time worrying about trade rumors or other distractions.
 Instead, he’s focused on creating a positive learning environment and developing the team’s young major league talent.
 When we sat down with the skipper during a three-game sweep of the Mets in mid-June, things seemed to be heading in the right direction.
 We talked to Renteria about the team’s learning curve, Anthony Rizzo’s development as a hitter and the bullpen’s burgeoning youth movement.

-To read the full interview, pick up the October issue of Vine Line featuring the best moments from the 2012 season, on sale now at Chicago-area retailers.
+To read the full interview, pick up the July issue at the ballpark or at Chicago-area retailers.
 Or subscribe to Vine Line, the official magazine of the Chicago Cubs, for just $29.95.